Frequently Asked Questions

 How to Choose the Right Wedding Planner

 Picking a wedding planner is like picking your wedding dress, you’ve got to vibe with them.
 You’ll be spending months (sometimes years) working together, so make sure you actually like them and feel comfortable.
-We often get couples switching planners to us half way through as they are not happy or vibing with their planner – so some key things to look at when doing your research –
+We often have couples come to us halfway through the planning process because things just aren’t clicking with their current planner.
+So if you’re doing your research, here are a few things worth paying attention to.

 A few things to look out for: